iidzim/iidzim/README.md

 ### :woman_technologist: About me:
  * Student at 1337 School [42 Network].
- * I'm currently learning nodeJs and react.
+ * I'm currently learning vue and react.
  * I am looking for an internship as software engineer.

 ### :hammer_and_wrench: Languages and Tools :